David Boettcher - Professional Engineer

 During my time in the nuclear power industry I worked on many aspects of the construction of Nuclear Power Stations (NPS), their engineering, nuclear safety, and their economics of construction and operation.
 If you are interested in my thoughts about the economics and safety of nuclear power, please take a look at my page about Nuclear Power.

-If, like me, you are interested in vintage watches, especially First World War era officers or trench style wristwatches, you should visit my web site www.VintageWatchStraps.com - I think you'll find it interesting.
+If, like me, you are interested in vintage watches, especially First World War era officer's trench watches, you should visit my web site www.VintageWatchStraps.com.

 As an engineer I am not just fascinated by the latest gadgets and gizmos, but also by the industrial archaeology and the development of engineering technology right from the invention of the steam engine by Thomas Newcomen around 1700.
 If you want to read my take on Newcomen's brilliant breakthrough that started the industrial revolution, go to my page about him, Thomas Newcomen.